fabiandev/gulp-until/README.md

 ```
 > The example above uses the ES6 syntax.

-Or additionally give gulp-util a custom time to wait between checks.
+Or additionally give gulp-until a custom time to wait between checks.
 `Default: 100`

 ```js